 With no experience in metalworking, Stevens set out learning the craft—acquiring equipment and even asking plumbers in her building for tips.
-Over time, she refined her handmade bags into, quite literally, works of art featured in museums and in Vogue magazine.
+Over time, she refined her handmade bags into, quite literally, works of art featured in museums and in Vogue.

-After leaving New York City in 1997, Stevens moved to rural Pennsylvania, setting up her business and studio in a converted barn.
-She stayed “low-tech” until a devastating fire 12 years ago.
-It wiped out her entire workshop and all of the metal templates she had hammered and created over the years; she had never done any drawings.
-As she looked to rebuild her business, she met with a man who owns and operates a photochemical-machining company that etches sheet metal (and now etches her metal today).
+After leaving New York City, Stevens moved to rural Pennsylvania, setting up her business and studio in a converted barn.
+She stayed “low-tech” until a devastating fire.
+It wiped out her entire workshop and all the metal templates she had created over the years; she had never done any drawings.
+As she looked to rebuild her business, she met the owner and operator of a photochemical-machining company that etches sheet metal.
 He gave her a big reality check.

 “He took one look at my work and said, ‘I know for a fact you’re going to have to do your own drawings—I'm not doing them for you.’
 He was super clear about that,” Stevens says.
-“It felt like a slap in the face at first, but my husband said, ‘He’s totally right.
+“It was a big wake-up call.
+My husband said, ‘He’s totally right.
 Your designs are so particular.
 You’ve got to do the drawings.’”

-Metal lace clutch designed and made by Wendy Stevens.
-Photo by Miana Jun.
+Handbag designed and made by Wendy Stevens.
+Courtesy of Wendy Stevens.

 It became readily apparent that it was time to embrace technology.
 Stevens enrolled in an AutoCAD LT online training class and went on to find other resources and help at a local university to learn the software.
 Within a year, she went from destroyed templates to completely digitized resources—and an entirely new approach to her business.

 Stevens continues to form every bag by hand with the help of a press brake, a series of slip rolls, a hand brake, and an assortment of small hand tools.
 But AutoCAD LT freed her to explore new design opportunities she simply couldn’t do before.
 The photoetching possibilities with metal have completely transformed how she works.
-Today she has more than 140 handbag designs in AutoCAD LT.
+Today she has more than 170 handbag designs created using AutoCAD LT.